multimind-dev/multimind-sdk/README.md

 ---

 <p align="center">
-  Made with ❤️ by the MultiMind Team
+  Made with ❤️ by the Ai2innovate Team
 </p>